validitylabs/ico-tend/README.md

 ```

 While syncing the blockchain, you can monitor the progress by typing `web3.eth.syncing`.
 This shows you the highest available block and the current block you are on.
+If syncing is done, false will be returned.
+In this case, you can `web3.eth.blockNumber` and compare with the latest BlockNumber on Etherscan.

 Upon setup the node does not contain any private keys and associated accounts.
 Create an account in the web3 Geth console.
 ```